← Back to Factions

 Iera Jerhit, younger sister to Brena, descended into madness.
 She orchestrated massacres of innocent Thazvaari families, engaged in ritualistic cannibalism, and executed dissenting bodyguards.
 Her atrocities were uncovered in a hidden archive beneath the syndicate palace, containing preserved remains in grotesque displays.
 Brena, unable to kill her, had her confined to an undisclosed, sealed location.

 Ioe Jerhit, twin to Iera and youngest sibling, rejected the underworld entirely.
-Using his share of the Jerhit fortune, he founded mercenary groups in Kela, protecting settlers and researchers from predators and raiders.
-After a failed expedition to the Permanently Uncharted Continent, he began kidnapping engineers, developing extreme-survival tech for frontier exploration.
+Using his share of the Jerhit fortune, he established mercenary groups in Kela dedicated to escorting settlers and researchers through hostile regions and protecting them from predators, pirates, and syndicate raiders.
+His operations specialized in hunting wanted criminals across Geba, particularly tracking fugitives to remote areas like inland Thazvaar.
+Following a failed expedition to the Permanently Uncharted Continent, Ioe adopted controversial tactics, kidnapping skilled engineers and forcibly relocating them to Kela to develop technologies for surviving the Uncharted's extreme conditions.
 Despite their captivity, these engineers were exceptionally well-paid and protected, housed in fortified compounds with unparalleled security.
 Ioe coerced many to his cause by relocating their families to private clearings, providing them with abundant resources and luxury to ensure loyalty.
-For those without families, unconvinced by wealth, he appealed to their ambition, arguing that the Uncharted represented Geba’s true final frontier, where survival technologies could unlock endless possibilities for innovation and exploration.
-His methods, while echoing syndicate coercion, were driven by a vision of conquering the unknown, blurring the line between protector and captor in Geba’s post-warlord landscape.
+For those without families, unconvinced by wealth, he appealed to their ambition, arguing that the Uncharted represented Geba's true final frontier.

 About Vesselborn